Climb Kilimanjaro (5895m) via The Lemosho Route and Go to Zanzibar

 Zanzibar: welcome to paradise

 Now that your summit quest is done, it's time for some well-earned R&R, as you head for a few days of tropical island adventure.
-After breakfast, you'll be picked up and taken to Kilimanjaro Airport for the hour-long flight to Zanzibar.
-You'll be met at the airport by your host and driven to the eastern side of the island to the Paradise Beach Resort.
+After breakfast, you'll be picked up and taken to the airport for the hour-long flight to Zanzibar.
+You'll be met at the airport and driven to the eastern side of the island to Marumbi to settle into your beachside accommodation.
 Zanzibar was once the spice capital of the world and you'll stop off on your way for a quick walk around one of the many plantations on the island.
 Enjoy the rest of the afternoon and dinner at the beach-side restaurant or a drink by the pool as you relax into island life.

 Day 11